ToshGitonga0/ToshGitonga0/README.md

         }
 ```

-## 🔧 What I Build

 I specialize in **backend systems** that are fast, reliable, and scalable.
-While I love crafting elegant frontends with React and Next.js, my true passion lies in designing robust APIs, optimizing database queries, and building architectures that handle real-world complexity.
+While I love building frontends with React and Next.js, my true passion lies in designing robust APIs, optimizing database queries, and building architectures that handle real-world complexity.

 **Core Focus Areas:**
 - 🚀 High-performance REST APIs with **FastAPI**